- Refer a patient to a specialist

 - Order radiology for patients

 - Get your practice listed

 Blood cancer, also known as hematologic cancer, is a specific type of cancer that affects the bone marrow of a person’s body.
-The bone marrow is the spongy tissue inside the bones in a person's hips and thighs that are responsible for developing red blood cells and for circulating oxygen throughout the body.
+The bone marrow is the spongy tissue inside the bones in a person's hips and thighs responsible for developing red blood cells and circulating oxygen throughout the body.

 There are three main types of blood cancer, which will be described in detail below: